Majed187/immer-ready/README.md

 # immer-ready
-##  An assistance app for blind users
+##  An app designed for visually impaired
 1. ### Send your location in one click
 2. ### call anyone in one click